All Episodes

 That's our freedom of the press and democracy and liberty.

-And so when we face higher gas prices in in Europe and in the United States, that's going to put pressure on our on our political system, and that's exactly what Putin wants.
+And so when we face higher gas prices in Europe and in the United States, that's going to put pressure on our political system.

-It's gonna work, and the the obvious alternative would be to return to energy independence and being a net exporter of energy and supplying the energy needs of our NATO partners and our Western European allies.
+And the obvious alternative would be to return to energy independence and being a net exporter of energy and supplying the energy needs of our NATO partners and our Western European allies.

-That isn't gonna happen.
+That isn't going to happen.

-Uh Rebecca Kaufler, thank you.
+Rebecca Koffler, thank you.

 Daniel Hoffman, thank you.

-You want to be a part of the program.
+You want to be a part of the program?

-Sean Hannity.
+Sean Kennedy.

 I was just calling to say first, thank you for always doing your best to expose the truth about the corruption that's going on in our upper government.

-And then my second thing was a question, but it has a little bit of frustration with it, is this all started for me when James Comey came on TV years back and explained to us that federal laws were violated when it comes to Hillary Clinton, but nobody would prosecute her.
+And then my second thing was a question, but it has a little bit of frustration with it, is this all started for me when James Comey came on TV years back and explained to us that federal laws were violated when it came to Hillary Clinton, but nobody would prosecute her.

 And then you have this daisy chain of other things that she's been involved in that we know is corrupt.